pimsmath/onlinecourses2020/content/home/course.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 65  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.

-title = "Upcoming Courses"
+title = "Courses"
 subtitle = "Expand each item to see a course abstract"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "courses"
+  page_type = "course"

   # Choose how much pages you would like to display (0 = all pages)
   count = 0